mangalam-research/wed/README.rst

     3's API is **very** different from version 2's so it is not possible to trivially support both versions.

-  - GUI: Wed no longer makes use of any glyphicons' facilities.
+  - GUI: Wed no longer uses glyphicons.
 Upon reviewing the glyphicons license, I noticed a requirement that all pages which use glyphicons contain some advertisement for glyphicons.
 I'm not going to require that those who use wed **pollute their web pages** with such advertisement.

   - GUI: Wed now uses Font Awesome.